 If we did this trip again:

 We’d definitely do this again, yes, but also no. First off, you won’t catch us anywhere near this upstream portion of the Platte unless it’s at a minimum of 4.5′ on the USGS gauge, which is, admittedly, rare and short-lived.
 Secondly, we’re done with being fooled by County Roads E and A. The accesses are awful, and the barbed wires are merciless.

 So, with that in mind, here’s what we propose for doing instead.
 Put in at either of the Sleepy Hollow Road bridges or at Coon Hollow Road.
 Then sail past the stupid bridge at County Road A and paddle on down to Kingsford Road and take out there on the upstream side of the bridge, river-left.
 That would be a 10-mile trip.
 From Kingsford to the established access at Airport Road, in Ellenboro, are 3 miles, for what it’s worth.
 See our map for the various mileage distances between the Sleepy Hollow Road bridges, etc, to tailor this trip to your own preferences.
 Just avoid County E and County A, wherever you go.

 Platte River II: County Road A to Platte Road

 Platte River III: Platte Road to Big Platte Road

 Platte River IV: Big Platte Road to Indian Creek Road

-Platte River VIII: Indian Creek Road to The Mississippi River
+Platte River V: Indian Creek Road to The Mississippi River